Pelvic examinations under anesthesia by medical students without consent: France

 In 2015, it was revealed that some doctors had been using patients under general anesthesia as teaching tools for their students, performing rectal and vaginal examinations without consent.
 The most vocal critics were a group of fifty doctors, feminists, and social workers who wrote an open letter to the French government demanding an end to the practice.
 In response to the revelations, Health Minister Marisol Touraine requested an official report from the deans of medical schools at teaching hospitals.
 The report found that one in three pelvic examinations performed by first-year students, and one in five conducted by later-year students, were carried out without the patient's consent.
 In 2016, Touraine introduced new rules banning examinations on unconscious patients without consent.
 President Jean Marty of the gynecologists’ and obstetricians’ federation said the new rules were "disruptive" for patients and Bernard Hédon, head of the national college of gynecologists and obstetricians, labeled them as "prudishness."

+United Kingdom

+The General Medical Council in the UK says the doctors must be sure that the patient has given consent to the proposed examination, or they must ensure that it is in the best interests of the patient if they are unable to give consent.
+Doctors must not perform or supervise an intimate exam for educational purposes without first checking that the patient has given written consent.
+However patients who had undergone laparoscopic exams have complained that they were not made aware that they would be subject to pelvic exams and the use of uterine manipulators while under anesthesia.
+Legal experts commenting on the cases said that the patients consent had likely been implied why they signed the consent forms for the laparoscopy and that the doctors involved may have relied on the assumption that they would have consented had the patient's been conscious.

+Australia

+The Medical Board of Australia guidance states that patients must give consent before physical exam, including ones where students are instructed to perform examinations on anaesthetised patients.
+To perform an exam without consent could be considered sexual assault, or rape.